 Let me give you an example.

-Two years ago, Wayne (my partner) was diagnosed with Femoral Acetabular Impingement (FAI).
+Three years ago, my husband Wayne was diagnosed with Femoral Acetabular Impingement (FAI).
 In an instant, he went from being an active person, who regularly played soccer and frisbee; to being told that he would never be able to do this again.
 (Here’s more information about FAI, if you need it).

 For a while there, Wayne lost all drive.
 Seriously.
 He saw it as the end of the world.
 He even began to walk with a limp – allowing the FAI to take over his hip and leg movements.